semraulab/phiclust/vignettes/Analysis_kidney.md

 <img src="Analysis_kidney_files/figure-markdown_github/unnamed-chunk-10-1.png" style="display: block; margin: auto;" />

-And for fruther validation, see if the singular vectors of the significant singular values look meaningful.
+And for further validation, see if the singular vectors of the significant singular values look meaningful.
 By plotting either clusters or genes with the singular vectors.